FAQs

 Teahouses provide a base sheet and pillow and can usually offer duvets.

-Thermal underwear on high altitude treks
+Thermal wear on high altitude treks

 Socks (thick and thin)